A Message From The JBTS

 The decision to attend JBTS is a decision to study with men and women of God who are devoted to the lordship of Christ and the ministry of the local church as God’s chosen vessels doing His work in the world.

-As president of Jacksonville Baptist Theological Seminary, it is my great pleasure to extend an invitation to you to come and visit us.
+Jacksonville Baptist Theological Seminary extends an invitation to you to come and visit us.
 You will find a warm and friendly atmosphere with the Spirit of God at work in the lives of the students in a most remarkable way.
 Only the Holy Spirit can tutor your heart in knowing exactly where you should study, but I believe that you will grow spiritually at JBTS.
 We invite you to come as our special guest when we are having classes so that you can see firsthand the amazing things that God is doing in our midst.

 About Jacksonville Baptist Theological Seminary